Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/configuration.md

 called when a failure is detected.
 In the case of critical failures (CPU registers or internal flash), the corresponding self-test remains in an infinite loop to avoid unsafe execution of code.

+**Note**
+1. The library defines the `_on_reset` function and handles some of the reset causes.
+The application developer shall insert functions to handle the rest of the reset causes.

 ## WDT Test and Timeout